rust-lang-nursery/taskcluster-crater/notes.md

 The most recent beta release is XXX.
 The most recent nightly release is XXX.

+There are currently X root regressions from stable to beta.
+There are currently X root regressions from beta to nightly.

 There are currently X regressions from stable to beta.
 There are currently X regressions from beta to nightly.

-There are currently X root regressions from stable to beta.
-There are currently X root regressions from beta to nightly.

 From stable to beta:
-* X crates tested: X working / X not working / X regressed
+* X crates tested: X working / X not working / X regressed / X fixed
 * X crates not tested: X old / X exception / X no-data

 From beta to nightly:
-* X crates tested: X working / X not working / X regressed
+* X crates tested: X working / X not working / X regressed / X fixed
 * X crates not tested: X old / X exception / X no-data

 ## Beta root regressions, by popularity: